-Dietary fat is without doubt the most widely misunderstood of the macronutrients our body requires.
+Dietary fat is without a doubt the most widely misunderstood of the macronutrients our body requires.
 These days fats are a controversial topic in the realm of public health, nutrition and wellness.
-But, whatever your views on them, they are an ‘essential’ nutrient, meaning the body can’t make essential fatty acids on their own, we have to get them from our food.
+But, whatever your views on them, they are an ‘essential’ nutrient, meaning the body can’t make essential fatty acids on its own, we have to get them from our food.

 If your macronutrient profile tolerates fats and protein well, you don’t need to trim the fat off your steak, drain your mince, or skin your chicken breast.
 You can even choose cheaper cuts of meat (like normal beef mince, and chicken legs) and eat them without fear.
 In the context of a whole food diet, saturated fats are generally nothing to worry about.

-Fats also provide long-term structural energy to compliment the quick burst, or rocket fuel, provided by carbohydrates.
+Fats provide long-term structural energy to compliment the quick burst, or rocket fuel, provided by carbohydrates.
 They are the precursors to our hormones - the biochemicals that determine how we feel and act.

 The prevailing thinking used to be that dietary fat was simply used to store energy - that it didn’t have a biological role to play.
-That’s all changed in recent years.
+In recent years we have learned that this is not the case.
 You may have heard of ‘essential fatty acids’?
-This refers to fats, for example Omega 3, that our bodies need but can’t manufacture themselves.
-It’s essential that we include them as part of our diet.
+This refers to fats that our bodies needs but can’t manufacture themselves, for example Omega 3.
+This is why it’s essential that we include them as part of our diet.

-Fats also help to stablise blood sugar levels.
+Fats also help to stabilise blood sugar levels.
 You may have heard about the glycemic index of food, which tells you how quickly a food will be turned into energy once it gets into your body.
 Eating fat reduces the glycemic load of a food.

 We need fats to regulate our metabolism and to keep things moving smoothly.
 Without them our bodies go into peaks and troughs, provoked by the short term immediate energy provided by carbohydrates.